Shantou: Religions

 Most of the population in Shantou is non-religious or practices traditional folk religions, Buddhism, Taoism, or worship of Chinese deities and ancestors.
 About 2% of the population belongs to an organised religion, with 40,000 Protestants, 20,000 Catholics and 500 Muslims.
-St. Joseph's Cathedral of Shantou is the cathedral of the Roman Catholic Diocese of Shantou.
+Saint Joseph's Cathedral (Shantou) is the cathedral of the Roman Catholic Diocese of Shantou.

 Infrastructure

 Health

 The public hospitals in the Shantou metropolitan area are operated by the Government of Shantou.
 Management of these hospitals and other specialist health facilities are coordinated by Shantou Board of Health.

 Utilities

 Shantou's electricity is provided entirely by China Southern Power Grid, postal service operated by China Post.

 Telecommunications

 Shantou is one of the most important international telecommunications ports in China.
 Four international submarine communications cables land at Shantou submarine cable landing station, including APCN 2, China-US Cable Network, SMW3 and South-East Asia Japan Cable System (SJC).

 China Telecom, China Unicom and China Mobile provide fixed lines, broadband internet access and mobile telecommunications services there.